Jon Will Chambers

 Posted on Notes by Jon Will Chambers · January 05, 2015 5:16 PM

 It's the 2015 General Election and the parties have parked up their personality focused, divisional and anger-driven wagon right outside your front door.
 Conservative Cameron lines up against Red Ed - but Labour looks set to come up short.
-Across the pond there is a model for how to win emerging - but it looks too late for the British left.
+Across the pond there is a model for how to win emerging - but it looks too late here.

 Read more